award-winning playwright & actor

 Jessie is writing a feature film for Searchlight

 Produced by Sharon Horgan, directed by Susanna Fogel.

-Based on a true story about an all-female British stunt team from the 1970s.
+Based on a true story about an all-female British stunt team.

 "SISTERING is a laugh-aloud, cry-aloud, stark-naked love letter to the magic of knowing and being known-- to the sisterhood of art and holiness-- and it is couched in a very fun ride."